lauragates1214/feedback-impact-app-product/README.md

 # Overview
 This app transforms fleeting, hard-to-capture feedback into structured, actionable data that supports impact reporting, research, and funding applications — without the administrative overhead of traditional methods.

-Designed as a mobile-first Progressive Web App, it enables facilitators to connect instantly with participants during live events.
-Participants respond via their own mobile devices — no downloads, logins, or technical friction required.
+Designed as a mobile-first progressive web app, it enables facilitators to connect instantly with participants during live events.
+Participants respond via their own mobile devices, with no downloads, logins or technical friction required.

 # The Problem